-- It embodies a framework of principles of corporate governance and good practices designed to promote greater transparency and a high level of professionalism and competence; - It ensures the alignment of interests across the organisation, specifically among shareholders, members of the governing bodies, directors and officers and other employees of the Company: - It encourages shareholder participation in the life of the Company; - It fosters the efficiency and competitiveness of Corticeira Amorim.
+- it embodies a framework of principles of corporate governance and good practices designed to promote greater transparency and a high level of professionalism and competence; - it ensures the alignment of interests across the organisation, specifically among shareholders, members of the governing bodies, directors and officers and other employees of the Company; - it encourages shareholder participation in the life of the Company; - it fosters the efficiency and competitiveness of Corticeira Amorim.

-Corticeira Amorim encourages an internal reflection on corporate governance structures and practices adopted by the Company by comparing their efficiency with the potential benefits to be gained from implementing other practices and/or measures established as a reference in the Corporate Governance Code (the CMVM code up to 2017, and the IPCG code from 2018) or by other organisations.
+Corticeira Amorim encourages an internal reflection on corporate governance structures and practices adopted by the Company by comparing their efficiency with the potential benefits to be gained from implementing other practices and/or measures established as a reference in the Portuguese Institute of Corporate Governance (IPCG) Corporate Governance Act or by other organisations.